Academic Difficulties In Woodland Hills, CA

 - Cheat on tests

-- Work really hard but still get poor grades
+- Work really hard but still doesn't understand the material

 HOW CAN I HELP?

-One of my specialties in working with children and adolescents is academic and motivational problems.
-With years of experience in the educational system—as a teacher, university professor, and motivation researcher, I offer a variety of solutions for your child’s difficulties.
-Therapy consists of individual sessions as well as parent and family sessions.
+With years of experience in the educational system---as a classroom teacher, teacher trainer, university professor, and educational researcher---I offer a variety of ways to help school-aged kids who have academic and motivational problems.
+Psychotherapy consists of individual sessions as well as parent and family sessions as needed.
 When appropriate, I consult with teachers.
+And, when appropriate, we have diagnostic testing done by a neuropsychologist to determine if the child has an underlying learning disability.
 The goal of therapy is for your child to be engaged at school, develop a sense of competence and resilience, feel comfortable seeking help from teachers, and perform academically at an optimal level.